adminscotraprofit/remix-desktop-insiders/README.md

 ## About Remix Desktop

-### Differences between Remix Desktop & Remix IDE - the web app
+### Differences between
+ Desktop & Remix IDE - the web app

 - You always use the local file system, no need to upload files.
 Just use your regular local workflow.
 - You can use native terminals ( bash, sh, zsh, powershell, cmd.exe ) and use for example git there like you normally would.